Best running shoes for flat feet

 There’s a misconception that flat-footed runners are (more) prone to injuries, and thus the need for specific footwear.
 That is wrong because even regular-arched runners get injured as frequently.

-If there is a conclusive study or peer-reviewed research that proves that flat-footed runners are more prone to injuries than non-flat footed runners, then we’d like to read it.
+If there is a conclusive study or peer-reviewed research that proves that flat-footed runners are more prone to injuries than non-flat-footed runners, then we’d like to read it.

 The stability running shoe had its origins in the early 1980s when the athletic footwear industry was still in its infancy.
-Back then, most shoes used a primitive midsole design that involved glueing a mesh upper to a low-quality midsole made of die-cut EVA foam.
+Back then, most shoes used a primitive midsole design that involved gluing a mesh upper to a low-quality midsole made of die-cut EVA foam.

 All runners pronate regardless of their arch height, and some do it more than others.
 So in those days, the said rolling motion caused the inferior midsole to flatten on one (medial) side.